 Table of Contents

 3 people are hired every minute on LinkedIn.
 Over the years, LinkedIn has positioned itself as the biggest networking platform.
 Thus, the first thought that usually comes to mind when you hear networking is LinkedIn.
-In this article, we will discuss some effective ways to network in 2021.
+In this article, we will discuss some effective ways and trends to network on Linkedin in 2021.

 1) Create a high-quality network